Austin Collaborative Divorce Lawyer

 Long-Term Financial Planning

-Collaborative law also encourages investment in long-term financial planning, such as the need to consult with a financial adviser to establish a long-term financial plan for the future.
+collaborative divorce also encourages investment in long-term financial planning, such as the need to consult with a financial adviser to establish a long-term financial plan for the future.
 This might include conducting research into your own retirement plan and options, or looking into savings and security for retirement, along with a budget for life after divorce.

-Parenting Plans in Collaborative Law
+Parenting Plans in collaborative divorce

 One of the most important parts of a divorce involving children is creating a parenting plan.
-In collaborative law, this is a process by which parents collaborate, with the counsel and support of their attorneys and child specialists, to create a parenting plan that is in the children’s best interests.
+In collaborative divorce, this is a process by which parents collaborate, with the counsel and support of their attorneys and child specialists, to create a parenting plan that is in the children’s best interests.
 It addresses custody schedules, visitation, and responsibilities for decision-making authority.

-In part because of the structure provided by collaborative law, the parenting plans in collaborative cases tend to have more flexibility.
+In part because of the structure provided by collaborative divorce, the parenting plans in collaborative cases tend to have more flexibility.
 Unlike court-imposed arrangements, collaborative parenting plans can be tailored to fit the unique needs and circumstances of the family.
 This flexibility can reduce conflict between parents in the future.

 For example, co-parenting plans created in the collaborative process are more likely to include creative solutions, such as alternative holiday schedules that account for mixed marriages and multiple families a child is exposed to.